KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/dice.md

 A `fundingtxid` is the txid of the transaction that created and funded the relevant contract.

-Use the [dicelist](../customconsensus/dice.html#dicelist) method to discover a list of available `fundingtxid` hashes on the asset chain.
+Use the [dicelist](../customconsensus/dice.html#dicelist) method to discover a list of available `fundingtxid` hashes on the Smart Chain.

 ### Arguments